Maniitsoq: History

 Archaeological finds indicate that the area has been settled for more than 4,000 years.

-The modern town was founded as New or Nye-Sukkertoppen in 1782 by Danish colonists relocating from the original Sukkertoppen, a trading post founded in 1755 at the site of present-day Kangaamiut.
+The modern town was founded as New or Nye-Maniitsoq in 1782 by Danish colonists relocating from the original Sukkertoppen, a trading post founded in 1755 at the site of present-day Kangaamiut.
 In time, the original name was taken up again.

 In the 19th century, the town served as a major trading post for the Royal Greenland Trading Department's trade in reindeer hides.

 Maniitsoq Municipality was a former municipality of Greenland.
 It is now part of Qeqqata Municipality.

+Climate

+Maniitsoq experiences a tundra climate (Köppen: ET); with short, quite cool summers and long, freezing winters.
+In the climate box below, the temperature extremes were combined from both the 1961-1979 and 1991-2020 observational periods.